joaoepj/learning-algorithms/README.md

 ### What is a problem?

-Given a set of inputs and a set of outputs.
+A binary relation.
+A set of inputs and outputs.
 A predicate/statement that allow us to confirm that some relation between input and output holds.

 ### What is an algorithm?